Zinnatunnessa Talukdar

-Zinatun Nesa Talukdar is a Bangladesh Awami League politician and the former state Minister of Primary and Mass Education.
+Zinatun Nesa Talukdar (1947 – 29 October 2023) was a Bangladesh Awami League politician who was the state Minister of Primary and Mass Education.
 She also served as the State Minister of Women and Children Affairs.
 She was one of the three female ministers out of 43 cabinet ministers in the First Sheikh Hasina Cabinet during 1996–2001.

-Talukdar was awarded Begum Rokeya Padak by the Government of Bangladesh in 2018.
+Talukdar was awarded by the Government of Bangladesh a Begum Rokeya Padak in 2018.

+Death

+Talukdar died from heart and lung disease in Dhaka, on 29 October 2023, at the age of 76.